Niergamesh/P3D/Report.md

 _Figure 2: After the change

 ## Technical Element
+For the stairs I added in the scene and my ball, I used imported materials (Ultimate 10+ Shaders) to make my factory look cooler.
+For the lighting, I adjusted the lights in the scene to make the scene look deserted and more futuristic.
+I added custom animations to the doors on the road and added audio for the doors opening and closing.
+Players can spawn balls as well as pick up and throw balls using keys on the keyboard.

 ## Script
 The following script is placed on the trigger of opening and closing the door to control the animation of opening and closing the door
 ```c#